Significant Accounting Policies

 Going Concern Assessment

 The Company considers all highly liquid investments purchased with a maturity of 90 days or less on the date of purchase to be cash equivalents.
-Cash equivalents as of June 30, 2022, and December 31 2021, consisted of one money market account.
+Cash equivalents as of March 31, 2023, and December 31 2022, consisted of two money market accounts and U.S. Treasury Bills.

 Prepayments are expenditures for goods or services before the goods are used or the services are received and are charged to operations as the benefits are realized.
 Prepaid expenses may include payments to development collaborators in excess of actual expenses incurred by the collaborator measured at the end of each reporting period.
 Prepayments also include insurance premiums, dues and subscriptions and software costs of $10,000 or more per year that are expensed monthly over the life of the contract, which is typically one year.
 Prepaid expenses are reflected on the Company’s condensed consolidated balance sheets as other current assets.